Antoine Lacombe, PhD

-I am a quantitative health economist and PhD candidate at Aix-Marseille School of Economics (AMSE, Aix-Marseille Université).
+I am a postdoctoral researcher in health economics at Aix-Marseille School of Economics (AMSE, Aix-Marseille Université).

 My research focuses on how quantitative methods can support health decision-making, with applications in infectious-disease prevention, diagnostic strategies, and public health policy.
 I am particularly interested in the evaluation of health interventions, the behavioural drivers of uptake, and the production of evidence relevant to HEOR and economic evaluation.